junxit/us-congress-bills-111/metadata.md

 - 2010-07-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 477.
 - 2010-07-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6536-6537; text as passed Senate: CR S6536)
 - 2010-07-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6536-6537; text as passed Senate: CR S6536)
+- 2010-07-30 — Message on Senate action sent to the House.
+- 2010-07-30 — Received in the House.
+- 2010-07-30 — Referred to House Energy and Commerce
+- 2010-07-30 — Referred to House Judiciary
+- 2010-07-30 — Referred to the Committee on the Judiciary, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.